mitsuse/autocomplete-swift/README.md

 ## TODO

 - Display more information of candidate (For example, the kind of candidate etc).
 - Make configurable.
-For example, autocomplete-swift will get `max_candiates` for neocomplete from a variable.
+For example, autocomplete-swift will get `max_candiates` for deoplete from a variable.
 - Add support for Linux.
 - Add support for framework/SDK with [Yata][github-yata], which is a completion server for Swift under development.